Skip to content

 Share

 Your sales team picks up the phone.
 The caller’s name, company, and last interaction should appear on screen before they say hello.
-That’s CTI — Computer Telephony Integration.
-Simple concept, complex implementation.
+That’s CTI: Computer Telephony Integration.
+Simple concept, surprisingly complex implementation.

 SAP Sales Cloud V2 doesn’t ship with a built-in CTI adapter.
-It provides the APIs and the UI shell.
-You build (or buy) the integration.
-We’ve done both — our Engage CTI product handles this for multiple customers.
-Here’s what the architecture looks like and where the pitfalls are.
+It gives you the APIs and the UI shell.
+You build (or buy) the integration layer.
+We’ve done both.
+Our Engage CTI product handles this for multiple customers already.
+Here’s what the architecture looks like and where things tend to go sideways.

 CTI middleware.
 A server-side component that bridges the telephony provider and Sales Cloud V2.
 It translates telephony events (incoming call, call connected, call ended) into CRM actions (screen pop, create activity, log call).
 In our architecture, this runs on SAP BTP.

 Sales Cloud V2 APIs.
 REST APIs for looking up contacts by phone number, creating phone call activities, and retrieving account context.
-V2’s API-first design makes this clean.
+V2’s API-first design makes this neat and clean.
+82% of developers now prioritise API-first approaches (Postman, 2024), and V2 was built with exactly that thinking.

 Client-side widget.
-A UI component embedded in the Sales Cloud V2 shell that shows call controls (answer, hold, transfer, end) and caller information.
+A UI component embedded in the Sales Cloud V2 shell showing call controls (answer, hold, transfer, end) and caller information.
 This runs as a side-by-side extension using V2’s shell plug-in framework.

 1. Call arrives at the telephony system.
 The PBX sends a call event to the CTI middleware via WebSocket or webhook.